-The Women’s Studies Research Center (WSRC) at Brandeis University is happy to celebrate its 10 Year Anniversary in 2012!
-We have a fantastic new video showcasing our Scholars and their work over this past decade, created by Scholar Ornit Barkai.
+The Women’s Studies Research Center (WSRC) at Brandeis University celebrated its 10 Year Anniversary in 2012!
+Please view our fantastic video showcasing our Scholars and their work over this past decade, created by Scholar Ornit Barkai.

 The WSRC is an innovative, interdisciplinary research facility of scholars, students and faculty who study gender issues and women's lives.

 Founded by Shulamit Reinharz, Ph.D. ’77, the WSRC is the home of:

 The Scholars Program, a program comprised of 84 scholars studying gender issues in an interdisciplinary environment;

 The Student-Scholar Partnership Program, which pairs undergraduate Brandeis University students with WSRC scholars for semester-long research assistantships;The Arts Program, which oversees the Kniznick Gallery, a unique exhibition space devoted to the artwork by or about women, as well as the permanent art collection and scholarly art projects at the WSRC;